Undergraduate Student Outcomes

 Electrical & Computer Engineering

-Our ECE graduates apply their knowledge of advanced computing, including AI and machine learning, and electronics to design digital systems, networks, software and hardware.
-Nearly 80% go into full-time positions with leading tech companies.
+ECE grads apply their knowledge of AI, machine learning, electrical systems and electronics to design software and hardware.
+Nearly 80% go into full-time work.
 About 15% attend graduate school.

 Mechanical Engineering

-Duke mechanical engineering graduates design machines and systems that make life better.
-Many of our recent graduates have taken roles working with robotic, aerospace and medical technologies.
-About two-thirds go into full-time work after graduation.
-A third transition to graduate or professional school.
+These graduates design machines that make life better.
+Recent grad have roles working with advanced tech touching on robotics, aerospace and health care.
+About two-thirds go into full-time work.
+A third transition to grad school.

 Interested in joining our community?

-Join the undergraduate admissions mailing list to receive future mailings.
+Join our mailing list to receive information and invites.